 Each year the Rotary Club of Kent funds one or more international projects to promote health, education or economic development.
-One frequent recipient of our funds is:
+Here are some recipients of our funds:

 Education in these rural villages was so forgotten for so long.
 And then, step by step, the students are now willing to work to achieve, so they can continue on to University - which was nothing but a "thing" that some people did, but not them.
 We've been in on this from its beginnings, first some bookshelves - which they didn't even know how to build at that time, then some wells for local clean water, sanitation stations to recycle waste into free fertilizer, a school house so they could get a teacher, desks so the students did not sit on the floor.
 And now transitional scholarships to allow students to go to University, when previously education stopped at Grade 4 - if any at all was available.